-The way to glory in this life is through suffering, by taking up the Cross and following Jesus Christ.
-The Cross is not a symbol that everything is all right in the world, but that through suffering, there is hope, and carrying the Cross is the path to glory.
+The way to glory in this life is the way of the Cross, through suffering, by taking up the Cross and following Jesus Christ.
+The Cross is not a symbol that everything is all right in the world, but that through suffering, there is hope, and carrying the Cross is the path to glory and reconciliation.
 This is exactly why we venerate whom the Church canonizes as saints, and it is sainthood that we should all be striving to attain as we deny ourselves and become poor for the sake of the Gospel, Jesus Christ.

 Just as Jesus descended to earth and took on flesh and blood to share his glory with us (see John 1:14), he descended the mountain where he was transfigured in order to share his glory with that little boy at the bottom of the mountain who was ill.
 In other words, with each one of us.
 And now he calls us to carry the cross of self-sacrifice, to suffer out of love, to share in the Transfiguration, to follow him into the valley of suffering, but a valley also infused and mingled with God’s glory and divinity.
 As the priest prays during Badarak in the opening of the Eucharistic Prayer,

 As the divine master-builder building a new work, he thereby made this earth into heaven. [p.
 29]